Radioplayer: History

 Launched in the UK on 31 March 2011, Radioplayer set out to offer a simple and accessible way to listen to radio via the internet.
 It contained 157 stations at launch.

-Initially working internally at the BBC for Tim Davie, then Director of BBC Audio & Music, Michael Hill led the project since March 2009, and was made Managing Director of UK Radioplayer Ltd on 28 July 2010.
+Initially working internally at the BBC for Tim Davie, then Director of BBC Audio & Music, Michael Hill led the project since March 2009; he was made Managing Director of UK Radioplayer Ltd on 28 July 2010.

 At launch, Radioplayer was a simple and straightforward Flash-based radio player, linked-to by radio stations on their own website.
 The player included searching and bookmarking across all of UK radio station content.

 On 5 October 2012, Radioplayer launched a mobile app on iOS phones with an Android version following shortly afterwards.
 The apps are unavailable for download outside the United Kingdom.
 This was followed by a tablet app on 25 September 2013.

 The apps also support Android Wear, Android Auto, Smart Device Link, Apple Watch and Apple CarPlay.
 They are also compatible with Chromecast and Airplay.

 In September 2016, Radioplayer announced it had been chosen by Amazon to integrate with their new voice-controlled 'Echo' device, ahead of its UK launch.
 In July 2017, Radioplayer integrated with the Sonos and Bose multi-room speaker platforms.

 UK Radioplayer currently contains around 500 UK stations, from Ofcom-licensed broadcasters.
 Online-only 'sister-stations' can also be added, but only by broadcasters with Ofcom licences which have been on the platform for over a year.